 Model 1 Model 2 Model 3 1 Captures only positive tests (isolate centric).
-May capture multiple type of tests, but is losing the system which has been used (culture result) instead of testing result for the identification 2 Two measurements per antibiotic test to strictly comply to LOINC definition of code Two measurements per antibiotic test to strictly comply to LOINC definition of code One measurement for each antibiotic test, which may violate a LOINC rule?
-3 Organisms identification is captured by an OMOP concept-ID related to a SNOMED code in a measurement which should belong to the observation domain Organisms captured in an observation which complies to the OMOP constraints Organisms identification is captured by an OMOP concept-ID related to a SNOMED code in a measurement which should belong to the observation domain
+May capture multiple type of tests, but is losing the system which has been used (culture result) instead of testing result for the identification 2 Two measurements per antibiotic test to strictly comply to LOINC definition of code Two measurements per antibiotic test to strictly comply to LOINC definition of code 3 Organisms identification is captured by an OMOP concept-ID related to a SNOMED code in a measurement which should belong to the observation domain observation which complies to the OMOP Organisms identification is captured by an OMOP concept-ID related to a SNOMED code in a measurement which should belong to the observation domain

 As previously stated, OMOP data model is patient-centric and has not been designed to address the specificity of microbiology data.
-Therefore, all of the models proposed contravene some of the conventions laid down either by OHDSI, LOINC or SNOMED-CT.
+Therefore, all of the models proposed contravene some of the conventions laid down either by OHDSI, LOINC or SNOMED CT.